 We want you to call our office as soon as possible, but here are some quick tips for what to do when a dental emergency occurs while you are waiting to be seen or to be contacted by phone during an after-hours incident.

 - Knocked-Out Tooth: Contact Dr. Paulen immediately when a tooth is knocked out.
-If the tooth is recovered, hold by the crown to gently rinse and place it in a glass of milk until you can be seen by Dr. Paulen.
+If the tooth is recovered, hold it by the crown to gently rinse and place it in a glass of milk until you can be seen by Dr. Paulen.
 This may preserve the tooth for possible reinsertion in our dentist office.

 - Toothache: sudden tooth pain can indicate a range of possible dental concerns.
 You can take an over-the-counter pain reliever to improve symptoms, and we recommend contacting our dentist office as soon as possible to discuss and schedule a visit if deemed necessary.

 - Broken, chipped, or fractured tooth: tooth damage should be addressed as soon as possible- call our office right away to schedule a visit.
 If the trauma has caused bleeding or pain, use a cold compress to stem the bleeding and take an over-the-counter pain reliever.
-If possible, recover the piece of tooth that has been broken and place in a container of milk to preserve.
+If possible, recover the piece of the tooth that has been broken and place it in a container of milk to preserve.

 - Object Caught in A Tooth: if an object or large food particle is lodged between teeth, DO NOT use a sharp object of any kind to try and remove it- this may cause damage to the tooth surface or gums.
 Gently floss between the teeth to see if this can move the object out of position for easy removal.
 If this is not successful, contact our office for instruction on how to proceed.